-I was recently reading an article on the website Hello Giggles about quirky travel behaviors.
+I was recently thinking about the different strange things people do when traveling.
+I found an older article from the website Hello Giggles about quirky travel behaviors.
 Some of them were understandable, like refusing to walk barefoot on hotel carpets.
-Other quirks ranged from needing a specific number of pillows in order to be able to sleep to getting to the airport hours early because of a fear of missing your plane.
+Other quirks ranged from needing a specific number of pillows in order to be able to sleep, to getting to the airport hours early because of a fear of missing your plane.

-Sharon has a few things she does when we travel that I shake my head at, like bringing her own pillow from home no matter where we are going or how long the trip is.
-I’ve actually started doing this one myself, but only for longer trips so I no longer consider it that quirky of a behavior (except when it’s just for a night of two.
+Sharon has a few things she does when we travel that I shake my head at, like bringing her own pillow from home no matter where we’re going or how long the trip is.
+I’ve actually started doing this one myself, but only for longer trips so I no longer consider it that quirky (except when it’s just for a night of two.
 That’s still quirky).
 (Note from Sharon: Shup!
 I love my pillow!)

 She also wipes the TV remote control down with Purell, but I could see a reason for that, in an effort to prevent others’ germs from getting on our hands.

 One thing I find more odd is that she brings her own soap and shampoo.
-Now that’s not strange in and of itself but they are not the same brand of soap and shampoo she ever uses at home.
-They are specific ones that she only uses when she’s on vacation (Note from Sharon regarding the photo below: I don’t ever use Dove and I do not need to use Head & Shoulders.
+She’s been doing this for years, and it has nothing to do with hotels doing away with single-use containers in favor of refillable dispensers.
+What’s strange is that they’re not the same brand of soap and shampoo she ever uses at home.
+They’re specific ones that she only uses when she’s on vacation (Note from Sharon regarding the photo below: I don’t ever use Dove and I do not need to use Head & Shoulders.
 Joe, why did you pick THAT picture?!?!?!
 LOLOL!).

 I’ll also stack my change.
 It started when I was traveling overseas, mainly so I’d know how much money I had.
 Coins have value (and weight) in other countries and you can end up walking around with £20 of coins in your pocket before you know it.
 Stranger still is now I do it when we travel in the U.S.

-I also unpack my suitcase if I am staying somewhere for more than 1 night.
+I also unpack my suitcase if I am staying somewhere for more than 2 nights.
 By this, I mean I unpack ALL of my clothes in the drawers and closets.
-If it’s only a 1 night stay, I’ll begrudgingly live from my bag but more than that I want to feel like I have some control over the space.
-This s getting harder and harder to accomplish as hotels are removing drawer space at an alarming rate like our room at the W New Orleans.
+If it’s only a 1-night stay, I’ll begrudgingly live from my bag but more than that I want to feel like I have some control over the space.
+This s getting harder and harder to accomplish as hotels are removing drawer space at an alarming rate, like our room at the W New Orleans.

 So what’s something you do when you travel that’s a little unusual?
 Come on, ‘fess up.
 I told you my little idiosyncrasies (and Sharon’s, too).
-What’s yours?
+What are yours?

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just two or three times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!